Strongly enhanced lifetime of higher-order bimerons and antibimerons

-Besides the exchange, the DMI specifically stabilizes $Q=-1$ skyrmions, while it has little effect on skyrmions with $Q\neq -1$~\cite{nagaosa2013} (SM Sec.~S6 \cite{supplmat}).
-Consequently, the DMI raises the barriers for $Q=-1$ but lowers them for $Q=-2$ skyrmions, as $Q=-1$ states have lower DMI energy and can form via the collapse of $Q=-2$ skyrmions.
-Similar but weaker effects occur for bimerons and antibimerons, which also feature DMI-favored regions.
-By contrast, the MAE plays a minor role, reducing $\Delta E$ by a nearly constant amount for $|Q|>2$ solitons (SM Sec.~S6 \cite{supplmat}).
+Secondly, the DMI specifically stabilizes $Q=-1$ skyrmions, while its influence is significantly diminished for skyrmions with $Q \neq -1$~\cite{nagaosa2013} (see SI Sec.~S8 \cite{supplmat}).
+Consequently, the DMI effectively raises the barrier for $Q=-1$ but lowers it for $Q=-2$ skyrmions, as $Q=-1$ states have lower DMI energy and can form via the collapse of $Q=-2$ skyrmions.
+Similar but weaker effects occur for bimerons and antibimerons, which also feature DMI-favored regions. {As $|Q|$ increases beyond 2, this chiral modulation becomes relatively less significant, causing the barriers to be governed primarily by the exchange interaction, which leads to the observed saturation.} Besides, the MAE plays a minor role, reducing $\Delta E$ by a nearly constant amount for $|Q|>2$ solitons.